 STDs and STIs: Symptoms, Prevention, and Treatment

 Every day, about one million people get sexually transmitted infections, according to the World Health Organization.
-Likewise, the Centers for Disease Control claim that one in five people had one or more sexually transmitted diseases in 2018.
+Likewise, the Centers for Disease Control claimed that one in five people had one or more sexually transmitted diseases in 2018.

 Though STIs are quite common, most people don’t know much about them.
 For example, did you know about the preventative steps you have available to you to keep from contracting one?
 Likewise, most STIs have mild or no symptoms at all!

 It’s crucial to know basic information about STIs because that could change the precautions you take in your sex life.
-Likewise, it might prevent sexual problems and makes sex safer and better for everyone!
+Likewise, it might prevent sexual problems and make sex safer and better for everyone!